1. The Vision of the Son of Man

 The passage above points out that the purpose of this book is that God wants His people to know the things that must soon take place (v.
 1) and guarantees a blessing to all who read aloud and who hears it and puts into practice the words of this book (v.
 3).
 It is an important book for all believers to read because the Lord stated a blessing also at the end of the book: “Look, I am coming soon!
 Blessed is the one who keeps the words of the prophecy written in this scroll” (Revelation 22:7).
 I would encourage us, therefore, to obtain the blessing by finding time to read aloud through the prophecy of this book.

-One of the reasons people have a hard time understanding this book is that there are many allusions, intimations or typology to the Old Testament, and, unfortunately, many Christians do not give time to reading the Old Testament.
+One of the reasons people have a hard time understanding this book is that there are many allusions, intimations, or typology to the Old Testament, and, unfortunately, many Christians do not give time to reading the Old Testament.
 For instance, what we read about in the beginning in Genesis ends in Revelation.
-In Genesis is written the beginning of heaven and earth, in Revelation the realization or fulfillment of heaven and earth.
-In Genesis we read of the entrance of sin and the curse, in Revelation we have the end of sin and the curse (Revelation 22:3).
-In Genesis we see God’s enemy, Satan, disrupting God’s people and the earth, in Revelation we have the destruction of Satan (Revelation 20:2, 10).
-In Genesis we see a departure from the Tree of Life (Genesis 3:23), in Revelation the Tree of Life is regained (Revelation 22:2-3).
+The book of Genesis has the beginning of heaven and earth, in Revelation the realization or fulfillment of heaven and earth.
+In Genesis, we read of the entrance of sin and the curse, in Revelation we have the end of sin and the curse (Revelation 22:3).
+In Genesis we see God’s enemy, Satan, disrupting God’s people, and the earth, in Revelation we have the destruction of Satan (Revelation 20:2, 10).
+In Genesis, we see a departure from the Tree of Life (Genesis 3:23), in Revelation the Tree of Life is regained (Revelation 22:2-3).
 In Genesis, death comes on the scene, but in Revelation there is no more death: “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4 emphasis mine).
-In Genesis sorrow and pain enters, and in Revelation crying and pain is banished (Revelation 21:4).
+In Genesis sorrow and pain enters, and in Revelation crying and pain are banished (Revelation 21:4).
 In Genesis Paradise is lost, but in Revelation Paradise is regained (Revelation 21:10).
-In Genesis a Savior is promised (Genesis 3:15), while in Revelation that Savior, Messiah, will walk with us and, “They will see his face, and his name will be on their foreheads” (Revelation 22:4).
+In Genesis, a Savior is promised (Genesis 3:15), while in Revelation that Savior, Messiah, will walk with us and, “They will see his face, and his name will be on their foreheads” (Revelation 22:4).
 The Book of Revelation is the climax of all the longings of mankind.

 We have an outline that John himself gives us in the first chapter: